 Preheat oven to 400F degrees.
 Coat with the inside of each squash with 1 tablespoon of oil and season lightly with salt and pepper.
 Place the four squash halves flesh side down on a baking sheet.
 Bake for 50 minutes, or until the squash is fork tender.

 While the squash is baking, prepare the chicken.
-In a bowl, combine the chili powder, oregano, garlic powder, cumin, cinnamon, lime zest and juice.
+In a large bowl, combine the chili powder, oregano, garlic powder, cumin, cinnamon, lime zest and juice.
 Add the chicken pieces and mix until thoroughly coated.
-Set aside.
+Cover the bowl and place in the refrigerator until ready to use.

 About 10 minutes before squash is finished cooking, heat 1 tablespoon of oil in a large pan over medium-high heat.
 Add the bell peppers and onion slices and saute until tender-crisp (about 5-6 minutes).
 Remove from pan and set aside.